All Episodes

 I don't, I guess we can't be sure about it.

-And uh wife and kids into the breakers uh to forget about it.
+And wife and kids sent to the breakers to forget about it.

 Here's Howard Kurtz on the Kelly file last night in a Fox News channel.

-It's completely untrue, and it is very difficult for me to fathom why Brian Williams, the anchor of the top-rated network newscast, the face of NBC News, would tell the story on the air at this ceremony about being shot down back in 2003 in a helicopter over a rock.
+It's completely untrue, and it is very difficult for me to fathom why Brian Williams, the anchor of the top-rated network newscast, the face of NBC News, would tell the story on the air at this ceremony about being shot down back in 2003 in a helicopter over Iraq.

 It is very difficult for me to understand, and he has now apologized, and he has blamed the fog of memory.